aarmono/crypto_transceiver_instructions/README.md

    ![Headset Settings](images/headset_settings.png)
 1. When the settings are set as desired, press Escape to exit
-1. Highlight Configure Radio Volume and press Enter.
+1. Highlight "Adjust Radio Volume" and press Enter.
 A configuration screen will appear.

    ![Configure Radio](images/configure_radio.png)